aya1101/Anime_Chatbot/README.md

   * [Cao N. M. Hoang](https://github.com/MH2425)
   * [Do M. Quang](https://github.com/mquangdo)
   * [Nguyen T. Trang](https://github.com/aya1101)
-and all of us are students at the Hanoi University of Science - HUS

 The data set was collected through the animehay.tv website during September 24th, 2024 through September 30th, 2024.